-A Ceramic Coating is a liquid polymer that applied by hand to the exterior of a vehicle.
-The coating chemically bonds with the vehicle's factory paint, creating a layer of protection.
-A Ceramic coating creates a permanent or semi-permanent bond with a vehicle's paint, meaning that it does not wash away or break down, where it does not require repeated application every few months.
+A ceramic coating is a liquid polymer applied by hand to the exterior of a vehicle.
+The coating chemically bonds with the vehicle's original paint and creates a layer of protection.

 What does a ceramic coating do?

-In short, a Ceramic Coating adds additional protection to your car's exterior and helps keep it looking like-new with comparatively minimal maintenance.
+In short, a ceramic coating adds additional protection to your car's exterior and helps keep it looks like-new with comparatively insignificant maintenance.
 The coating achieves this result by making your vehicle more resilient and easier to clean.
-Here are the main benefits:
+Following are the main benefits:

 Protection from UV Damage/Oxidization